open-power/snap/hardware/README.md

     make config image
 ```

-Note: All preparations for the build process, including the decision which actions get included, are made in the configuration step.
+***Note:*** All preparations for the build process, including the decision which actions get included, are made in the configuration step.
+Each environment variable change requires to execute a `make clean` step prior to `make config`.

 If the configuration step was already executed, you may just call:

 ```bash
     make image
 ```
-**Note** that you must still build the software tools on the POWER target system.
+***Note*** that you must still build the software tools on the POWER target system.

 A simulation model (for the simulator defined by the environment variable `$SIMULATOR`) may be created
 via the target `model`: